Faculty II

 Department of German Language and Literature

-The institute attaches great importance to ensuring that its teaching content is up to date in terms of subject matter, university teaching methods and media.
-Theoretical and empirical research in all of the institute's specialist and subject-specific teaching areas complement each other.
+The department attaches great importance to ensuring that its teaching content is up to date in terms of subject matter, university teaching methods and media.
+Theoretical and empirical research in all of the department's specialist and subject-specific teaching areas complement each other.

 Learn more